OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 Used as a dependency by other modules, this provides jQuery and jQueryUI scripts.

+## Orchard.Layouts

+Orchard.Layouts module in Orchard provides tools to create layouts.
+In Orchard v.1.9 by default the Page content type has a LayoutPart instead of the BodyPart.

+A LayoutPart is a layout canvas which is empty by default.
+The Layouts module consists of Elements like Grids, Rows, Columns and Content Item elements, Media elements and Part elements like Title, Common and Tags part.

+Layout elements can be dragged-n-dropped on the Layout canvas to form a layout for a Page or a master layout for other pages.

+The Layouts module has a feature called Snippets which allows you to use a shape from within your current theme as an element.
+Quite handy auh.

+### Features

+- Orchard.Layouts : Provides tools to create layouts.
+- Orchard.Layouts.Snippets : Enables support for adding elements based on shapes in the current theme.
+- Orchard.Layouts.Markdown : Adds a Markdown element to the system.
+- Orchard.Layouts.Projections : Adds a Projection element to the system.
+- Orchard.Layouts.Tokens : Provides an element token provider that enables elements to be rendered using a token and enables tokens to be used inside of various elements such as Html, Text and Paragraph.

 ## Orchard.Lists

 This module provides a simple implementation for lists of content items, following